stt-datacore/website/static/crew/spock_gangster_crew.md

 series: tos
 memory_alpha:
 bigbook_tier: 5
-events: 19
+events: 24
 in_portal: true
 published: true
 ---

-No, you haven't wandered into the Super Rare crew, those are Gangster's actual stat ranks.
-Yet somehow he manages to dodge those poor numbers and contribute.
-First and foremost, he's well known in the gauntlet.
-Despite taking a beating there from recent crew additions, he still owns the #2 SEC/ENG ranked pair (three pairs total) on the strength of his #1 overall SEC proficiency.
+No, you haven't wandered into the Super Rare crew...those are Gangster's actual stat ranks.
+Yet he still manages to dodge those poor numbers and contribute.
+The gauntlet is Gangster's game and despite taking a beating there from recent crew additions, he still owns the #2 SEC/ENG ranked pair on the strength of his #1 overall SEC proficiency.
+A lengthy trait list has him popping up with 45% crit from time to time and helps make him a practiced Caretaker sniper.

-His SEC is also worthwhile for events where a good-for-super-rare number meets reliable event chances.
-Eleven traits are useful for triggering bonuses of all sorts for events, voyages, and gauntlet crit.
-Though I can't recommend that the average player invest more than one star, he triggers the difficult Jury Rigger collection when fused.
-If you add stars to him for that reason and/or events, his return on investment may not match other crew, but a useful skill set is likely to garner him some work outside the gauntlet.
+Beyond that, he profiles similarly to many gauntlet crew - poor base and voyage numbers.
+There's a gulf in usefulness betweens stars one to five and even though his return on investment is poor compared to many cards, Spock events and good-for-super-rare bases should earn him Faction work at higher fusion levels, even if it's on requisition shuttles.